gabischool/Node-Project-Two-Prisma/README.md

 In this project, you will build API for a bookstore and use Prisma with SQlite.

+In this project, you will be building a backend application for a bookstore.
+They want us to create for them to add books in their database and manage the information of their bookstore.
+The books will have authors.

 ## Set Up The Project With Git

 **Follow these steps to set up and work on your project:**